followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/dataStructure.md

 If the **items** field is called differently in your dataset, specify the [itemsExpr](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#itemsExpr) option.

 #include common-demobutton with {
-    url: "/Demos/WidgetsGallery/Demo/Tree_List/LocalDataHierarchicalStructure/jQuery/Light/"
+    url: "/Demos/WidgetsGallery/Demo/TreeList/SimpleArrayHierarchicalStructure/jQuery/Light/"
 }

+[note] Editing does not work with hierarchical data sources out of the box, but you can use the code sample from [this KB](https://www.devexpress.com/Support/Center/Question/Details/T725094/treelist-how-to-perform-crud-operations-on-a-hierarchical-data-source) to implement it.

-If each data item have a Boolean field that specifies whether this data item nests other items, assign the field's name to the [hasItemsExpr](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#hasItemsExpr) option.
+If each data item has a Boolean field that specifies whether this data item nests other items, assign the field's name to the [hasItemsExpr](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#hasItemsExpr) option.
 The widget uses this information to render the expand button.
 This is required only if the widget is bound to a remote data source.

 #####See Also#####
 - [Use Plain Data](/Documentation/Guide/Widgets/TreeList/Data_Binding/Use_Plain_Data/)